 You know what’s really sexy?
 Anaphylaxis.

 Ok, maybe not.
-So before you hand the object of your affection one of Budlina’s Bliss Balls (check out my KILLER recipe here), make sure you check to see if they have any allergies or other dietary concerns.
+So before you hand the object of your affection one of Budlina’s Bliss Balls (ask me about my KILLER recipe), make sure you check to see if they have any allergies or other dietary concerns.
 Oh, and go easy on the dates… I don’t think you want me to elaborate on that one.